c2d7fa/zt/README.md

 malware.

-Other platforms are not explicitly supported, but you should be able to build it yourself by running `nim c -d:release ./ztf.nim` and copying the resulting executable to `~/.local/share/zt/ztf` or whatever `zt-zft-executable-path` is set to.
+Other platforms are not explicitly supported, but you should be able to build it yourself; see [build-ztf.sh](./build-ztf.sh) for more information.
+Copy the resulting executable to `~/.local/share/zt/ztf` or whatever `zt-zft-executable-path` is set to.

-Otherwise, consider just porting [ztf.nim](./ztf.nim) yourself.
-It's a very short program.
-You can also replace this program to change how title extraction works, for example to support a custom file format.

 ## Tutorial